Curtis-M/Visualising_Cyber-Security_Requirements_in_BPMN/Registration_Report.md

 ####Using Game Technology To Represent Cyber-Security Requirements In BPMN 2.0

 #####1.
 Introduction
 At present, BPMN (Business Process Model and Notation) has no industry standard for representing cyber-security requirements.
-Current extensions lack clear, predetermined concepts that should be modelled.
-They are being created with primary focus on semantics and very little on symbolic design.
-Nor the overall diagram design for that matter; the inclusion of security requirements greatly impacts the readability of an already over-elaborate modelling language.
+There have been several attempts, but current extensions are being created with primary focus on semantics and very little on symbolic design.
+Nor the overall diagram design; the inclusion of security requirements greatly impacts the readability of an already over-elaborate modelling language.
+Thus, notations are required which can be included in diagrams without too drastically altering the complexity of them.

-This report proposes a research project, which aims to address these problems by utilising the third-dimension through the use of game technology.
+This report evidently shows that the inclusion of cyber-security requirements in BPMN is not a simple task, but a detailed process which is going to require much exploration and investigatory work.
+Throughout the document a research project is proposed which aims to address the problem, by utilisation of the third-dimension.
 The first section is a literature review of current extensions, identifying both strengths and weaknesses in their design.
 The report then continues to detail research aims, proposed design and methodology, and a plan of work for the project.

 #####2.
 Literature Review
 ######2.1.
 Background
 A business process can be described as a set of linked tasks which must be executed in a specific order, collectively resulting in a business objective or policy goal being achieved.
 These tasks can be conducted across one or multiple organisations [1].

-Business process model and notation (BPMN) can be used to graphically represent such processes and their component relationships in a common standard between organisations [2].
+*Business process* model and notation (BPMN) can be used to graphically represent such processes and their component relationships in a common standard between organisations [2].

 ######2.2.
 Existing Extensions and State-of-the-Art Technologies